Advertisement

 Grain Traders Association Chairperson Grace Mijiga Mhango laments the absence of structured market infrastructure and policy inconsistencies.

-She said, under market infrastructure, they are looking at the soft infrastructure which is the market information system and hard infrastructure which is the storage issues.
+According to Mijiga Mhango under market infrastructure they are looking at the soft infrastructure which is the market information system and hard infrastructure which is the storage issues.

 “Malawi is a place where we don’t have reliable information which can help us to make decisions.
-Am looking at information relating to stocks that we have available that we can export, where the real markets are and information on what exactly do those markets require.
+Am looking at information relating to stocks that we have available that we can export, where the real markets are and information on what exactly do those markets require,” Mijiga Mhango said.

 The strategy has four goals first of which is to make Malawi a producer of competitive products that are in demand in the region and beyond.
 The second goal is to make Malawi compliant with regional and international standards of production.